eldar6776/Dw200RoomCtrl/README.md

 -   The controller validates this data against its own configuration before granting access.

 For detailed instructions on the memory layout and programming process, see the `NFC_CARD_PROGRAMMING.md` file in the `archive` folder.

+---

+## 8. Architectural Strategy and Evolution

+After a detailed analysis of the demo projects provided in the `DejaOS/` directory, a clear strategy has been defined for the evolution of this project.

+### Core Architecture: Stability and Robustness

+The project will continue to be built upon the **stable, event-driven architecture** found in the `dw200_project_template` and `dw200_scanner` examples.
+This model has proven to be robust and scalable, with a clear separation of concerns:
+-   **Main Thread** for UI responsiveness.
+-   **Controller Worker** for dedicated, non-blocking hardware management (NFC, GPIO, etc.).
+-   **Services Worker Pool** for handling application logic and events.

+This approach was chosen over the experimental framework found in `dw200_update_new2`.
+While `..._new2` introduces interesting concepts, it is an incomplete prototype, and adopting it would introduce unnecessary risk and complexity.
+Our current foundation is proven and more than capable of handling all planned features.

+### UI/UX Architecture: Adopting the "Screen Manager" Pattern

+While we are retaining our core backend architecture, we will adopt the **superior UI management pattern** observed in the `dw200_update_new2` project for all future UI development.

+This "Screen Manager" pattern involves:
+1.  **Centralized Screen Management**: A central `src/screen.js` module will act as a "director" for the UI.
+It will be responsible for knowing about all available screens and handling the logic for transitioning between them.
+2.  **Self-Contained Screen Modules**: Each individual screen (e.g., `home_screen.js`, `settings_screen.js`) will be a self-contained module within the `src/view/` directory.
+Each module will be responsible for creating its own UI elements and handling its own internal logic.
+3.  **Simplified Navigation**: Instead of complex, manual hiding and showing of UI elements, navigation will be as simple as calling `screen.open('settings')` from anywhere in the application.

+This strategy gives us the **best of both worlds**: a stable and robust core application architecture combined with a scalable, organized, and maintainable architecture for the user interface.
+We will borrow and correctly implement the best *ideas* from the demo projects, rather than adopting any single one wholesale.